-5.3.3 Eligibility for residential standard user and low user prices
+4.3.3 Eligibility for residential standard user and low user prices

-Consumers will be exempt from Time of Use prices if they do not have a communicating smart meter.
+Consumers will be exempt from time of use prices if they do not have a communicating smart meter.
 The exemption is based on either the Half Hour flag or the AMI Comm flag within the Electricity Registry being 'N'.

-Those that are exempt will be on the Residential Low User (RLU) or Residential Standard User (RSU) Price Categories.
+Those that are exempt will be on the RLU or RSU price categories.

-WELL has differentiated consumers that are exempt from Time of Use because they do not have communicating smart meters, from the 'opt out' exemptions provided in 5.3.2.1, because those without communicating smart meters may never be able to apply peak and off-peak prices.
-In the future WELL may apply price incentives to the 'opt out' exemptions to encourage Traders to move ICP's to peak and off-peak Time of Use prices.
+WELL has differentiated consumers that are exempt from time of use because they do not have communicating smart meters, from the 'opt out' exemptions provided in 4.3.2.1, because those without communicating smart meters may never be able to apply peak and off-peak prices.
+In the future WELL may apply price incentives to the 'opt out' exemptions to encourage Traders to move ICP's to peak and off-peak time of use prices.
 Separating those without communicating smart meters will mean that these customers would not be impacted by possible future price incentives.

-Residential Low User (RLU) or Residential Standard User price plans are also available to consumers who have separately metered hot water control or night store heaters (i.e. where WELL is receiving consumption under the 'CTRL' of 'NITE' price codes).
-The variable price applies for the entire household load except where a consumer also has 'CTRL' or 'NITE' load - see section 5.3.1.
+Residential low user or residential standard user price plans are also available to consumers who have separately metered hot water control or night store heaters (i.e. where WELL is receiving consumption under the 'CTRL' of 'NITE' price codes).
+The variable price applies for the entire household load except where a consumer also has 'CTRL' or 'NITE' load - see section 4.3.1.

-Figure 8 details how consumption data will be received for Residential Low User and Residential Standard User prices.
+Figure 8 details how consumption data will be received for residential low user and residential standard user prices.

 Status Consumption code Pricing component code

-Required Daily fixed RLU-FIXD or
+Required FIXD (connection/day) RLU-FIXD or

 RSU-FIXD

 Optional (meter configuration 24UC (kWh) RLU-24UC or

 dependent) RSU-24UC

-Optional (meter configuration AICO (kWh) RLU-AICO or

-dependent) RSU- AICO

-Optional (meter configuration CTRL (kWh) RLU-CTRL or

-dependent) RSU-CTRL
+Status Consumption code Pricing component code Optional (meter configuration AICO (kWh) RLU-AICO or dependent) RSU- AICO Optional (meter configuration CTRL (kWh) RLU-CTRL or dependent) RSU-CTRL Optional (meter configuration NITE (kWh) RLU-NITE or dependent) RSU-NITE Optional (connected device and DGEN (kWh) RLU-DGEN or operation dependent) RSU-DGEN